respigen/respigen/README.md

 - 📐 I'm trying to brush up my skills between roles with the projects you can find on this page.
 - 🛠️ Looking to pick up more languages and tech outside of my previous frontend experience.
 TODO: C#/.NET, AWS, C++, Rust, iOS development.

 Reach me at `rare.spigen@gmail.com` or however you got here in the first place.
-If I gave you a CV, use the contract details there.
+If I gave you a CV, use the contact details there.